 The Corn Spirit (2) Why the Attacks on Mannhardt and Frazer Fail

 In explaining why it is clear that Hutton’s approach is wrong I would firstly like to say a few words about the view that academia must be right.
 In some circumstances taking that view would be reasonable.
 In the context of science, a proposition is accepted as true when experiments, done at different times and places, have produced the same result.
 It is reasonable to describe such a process as proof.
 Likewise, if historians all agree that the battle of Hastings happened in 1066, it is likely that sound documentary evidence exists to say so.
 But it is a quite different matter with the kind of proposition we are considering here.
 The notion that, in creating the various forms of the corn spirit, our forebears were only intending a number of mundane purposes has not been established from the weight of evidence.
-What von Sydow and Eskeröd have produced is a mass of theorizing that provides no evidence of the central matter they needed to establish – the absence of any animistic or magical views or purposes behind the last sheaf customs.
+What von Sydow and Eskeröd have produced is a mass of theorizing that provides no evidence of the central matter they needed to establish – the absence of any animistic or magical views or purposes behind the last sheaf customs, ie that all expressions of such views were a pretence or a joke.
 It was a conjecture by scholars who wished (a) to advance a rationalist explanation of the data in preference to the type of explanation that takes at face value evidence that our forebears believed in spirits and magic, and also (b) to deny that valid knowledge can be derived from Frazer’s method of doing anthropological research.

 Von Sydow argues that Frazer was not able to judge “the life and character of the tradition by intimate personal association with European peasants”, and he also describes Mannhardt as an “unrealistic armchair scholar”, who lacked sufficient knowledge of popular thinking (von Sydow 1948, 92, 146, 163).
 In reality, as von Sydow knew, Mannhardt carried out some remarkable fieldwork.
 In 1865 he sent out questionnaires to 150,000 people and received 2,000 answers.
 The questionnaires were sent “all over Germany to priests, teachers, farmers, associations, training colleges; he had it translated in several languages and sent out in France and in Scandinavia” (Tybjerg 1993, 28-30).
 They were also sent out in Austria, Hungary and Switzerland.
 However “Mannhardt was not satisfied with this result and decided to travel about himself to obtain the desired information” (Dorson 1972, 481).
 The questionnaires contained about thirty questions about agrarian customs especially during harvest time.
 A century later the questionnaires still served as a basis for folklore research (Dundes 1999, 16-17).
 I see no evidence that the articles of von Sydow and Eskeröd were preceded by a similar effort by them in finding out the actual facts on the ground.
 Yet von Sydow and other anthropologists of his generation are praised for emphasising the importance of fieldwork, in contrast to the previous anthropologists.